Stonington, ME

 Sardine Cannery

-- Bulk ingredients (like olive oil) in boxcars.
+• Bulk ingredients (such as olive oil) in boxcars

 Oil Depot